 7. Alok Industries – US$4.1 billion

-Founded in 1986, Alok Industries was one of India’s leading textile manufacturers for world-class garments.
+Founded in 1986, Alok Industries was one of India’s leading textile manufacturers of world-class garments.
 The company maintained good growth and profitability.

 One of the first mistakes by Alok Industries was borrowing Rs.
 10,000 crores for their expansion needs in 2004.
 The worst part was that Alok chose to use this to open new plants instead of enhancing or using their existing plant to full capacity.
 What Alok didn’t watch out for was the possibility of a fall in demand in the industry.
 These factors saw Alok’s asset turnover worsen in addition to low demand they also fell prey to cut-throat competition.